anesh-ml/anesh-ml/README.md

-- 👋 Hi, I’m @anesh
+- 👋 Hi, I’m @anesh muthiah
-- 👀 I’m interested in providing business solutions using data science
+- 👀 I have over 5 years of experience in data science
-- 🌱 I’m currently pursuing MS Data science at University at Buffalo.
+- 🌱 I graduated from University at Buffalo with MS in Data Science.
+I worked as a teaching assistant, research assistant at my university

 <!---